 This is a great initiative to make warm winter accessories to donate to the Simon Community.
-It runs until 30 November, so there is still time to get involved.
+It runs until 30 November 2015.

 There is even a list of suggested knitting and crochet patterns if you are not sure what to make.

 I decided to crochet a Reversible Strands hat (free Ravelry download).
 I was using DK yarn rather than Aran/Worsted, so I made the following adjustments to end up with a man’s size hat:

 - I used a 5mm crochet hook with double knit wool.

 - I did 2 extra sets of increases, ending up with 42 fpdc rather than 30.
 So instead of stopping increasing after round 6, I did 4 more rounds.

 For round 7 & 8, there were 4 repeats between each increase, and then for round 9 & 10, there were 5 repeats.